Keeper-Security/secrets-manager/integration/keeper_secrets_manager_chef/cookbooks/keeper_secrets_manager/README.md

 ## Maintainers

-This cookbook is maintained by [Your Organization].
-If you'd like to contribute or report issues, please visit our [GitHub repository](https://github.com/your-org/keeper_secrets_manager).
+This cookbook is maintained by Keeper Security.
+If you'd like to contribute or report issues, please visit our [GitHub repository](https://github.com/Keeper-Security/secrets-manager/tree/master/integration/keeper_secrets_manager_chef).

 ## Platforms